jflasham/filter-propka/README.md

 For example, if you wanted to find which residues are estimated to be protonated at pH 7.

-This can be used when setting up molecular dynamics simulations of a protein.
+This can be used for choosing protonation states when setting up molecular dynamics simulations of a protein.

 **Usage:**